 What personal data do we collect?

-Suppliers and customers – personal data may include: name, company name, job title, email/post address, phone number, vehicle registration number, bank details.
+Suppliers and customers (past, current and prospective) – personal data may include: name, company name, job title, email/post address, phone number, vehicle registration number, bank details.

 Personal and sensitive personal data processed by our HR team may include: bank details, salary, National Insurance number, tax code, date of birth, information on CVs, driving license, references, health records and children’s details if required for benefit or beneficiary purposes.